 Mindfulness, a concept and tool that has been around for thousands of years, comes from the Buddhist tradition.
-In the last few decades, however, medical practitioners have discovered many uses for mindfulness, including in addiction treatment.
+In the last few decades, however, medical practitioners have discovered many uses for it, including in addiction treatment.
 Mindfulness helps people develop an increased awareness of their own mental state and helps them accept and come to peace with it.
 When it comes to substance use disorders, mindfulness can be extremely beneficial.
 It helps individuals recognize dysfunctional thinking patterns and cope with difficult cravings.

 Mindfulness and Meditation

 Mindfulness has become so popular in recent years that it may just sound like a buzzword to you.
-In our fast-paced society where phones, computer screens, and other stimuli are constantly vying for our attention, it is no surprise that mindfulness has become popular.
+In our fast-paced society where phones, computer screens, and other stimuli are constantly vying for our attention, it is no surprise that it has become popular.
 Mindfulness is a type of meditation, but it is notable for being approachable even for those who lead busy lives.

 Unlike many stereotypical forms of meditation, mindfulness does not require a person to carve out an hour of their day to sit in absolute silence.
 It does not mean going to a remote mountain location and avoiding human contact.
-Mindfulness distinguishes itself from these forms of meditation.
+It distinguishes itself from these forms of meditation.
 It is a meditation practice that fits in perfectly with everyday life.

 “Mindfulness allows you to establish a life in the present in order to touch the wonders of life that are available in that moment.”